 If the SSD doesn’t fit into the chassis, all your money buying it would be a waste.
 Also, having explicit knowledge of the form factor of your required SSD would give you an idea about how SSDs you can fit.

-Now, both the Crucial MX500 and the Samsung 860 Evo come with a 2.5 form factor and the M.2 ’gum stick’ type.
+Now, the Crucial MX500 and the Samsung 860 Evo come with a 2.5 form factor and the M.2 ’gum stick’ type.

-However, the Samsung 860 Evo offers another version that is with an mSATA design.
+However, the Samsung 860 Evo offers another version that comes with an mSATA design.
 This mSATA SSD is relatively smaller than other standard SSDs, making it a handy option for builds with smaller spaces.

 Therefore, the Samsung 860 Evo is more versatile than the Crucial MX500.
 As under its belt, it has standard SSDs along with mSATA options that work in relatively smaller builds.